Teka Mona!

-Teka Mona! is a sketch comedy television show in the Philippines that airs every Saturday evenings on ABC.
-It was aired from July 29, 2006 to May 19, 2007.
+Teka Mona! is a Philippine television sketch comedy show broadcast by ABC.
+Hosted by Joey de Leon and Mike Nacua, it aired from July 29, 2006, to May 19, 2007, replacing Wow Maling Mali and was replaced by Wow Mali Express.

 Format

-Teka Mona! features skits and sketches are performed in a manner similar to other variety shows, singing before the show ends, and Comedy Sequels.
+Teka Mona! features skits and sketches are performed in a manner similar to other variety shows, singing before the show ends, and comedy sequels.